-National estimates of IPV prevalence vary because of a variety of factors including nonstandardized definitions and differences in reporting requirements, and estimates are believed to underestimate rates of abuse because of underreporting.
-Among respondents to the most recent (2016/2017) National Intimate Partner and Sexual Violence Survey (NISVS), approximately 47 percent of women and 44 percent of men age 18 years or older reported experiencing some form of IPV (contact sexual violence, physical violence, or stalking) in their lifetime.
-The prevalence of IPV in the previous 12 months was similar among male and female respondents (7%).
-Similarly, prevalence of lifetime psychological aggression is similar among men and women (45% and 49%, respectively) as is 12-month psychological aggression (7% for both men and women).
-Women, however, experience higher rates of lifetime contact sexual violence than men (20% vs. 8%, respectively) as well as past 12-month contact sexual violence (3% vs. 1%, respectively), and among those reporting any lifetime IPV, women are more likely to report adverse health and social consequences associated with experiencing IPV than men (87% vs. 60%), including physical injury, post-traumatic stress disorder (PTSD) symptoms, concern for safety, fear, needing help from law enforcement, and missing at least one day of work
+National estimates of IPV prevalence vary because of a variety of factors including nonstandardized definitions and differences in reporting requirements, and estimates are believed to underestimate rates of abuse because of underreporting.7 Among respondents to the 2016/2017 National Intimate Partner and Sexual Violence Survey (NISVS), approximately 47 percent of women and 44 percent of men age 18 years or older reported experiencing some form of IPV (contact sexual violence, physical violence, or stalking) in their lifetime.8 The prevalence of IPV in the previous 12 months was similar among male and female respondents (7%).
+Similarly, prevalence of lifetime psychological aggression is similar among men and women (45% and 49%, respectively) as is 12-month psychological aggression (7% for both men and women).8 Women, however, experience higher rates of lifetime contact sexual violence than men (20% vs. 8%, respectively) as well as past 12-month contact sexual violence (3% vs. 1%, respectively), and among those reporting any lifetime IPV, women are more likely to report adverse health and social consequences associated with experiencing IPV than men (87% vs. 60%), including physical injury, post-traumatic stress disorder (PTSD) symptoms, concern for safety, fear, needing help from law enforcement, and missing at least one day of work.8

-In terms of specific populations, reported IPV rates vary by race and ethnicity, sexual orientation, gender identity, and socioeconomic status.
-Based on the 2016/2017 NISVS, the estimated lifetime prevalence of IPV among Hispanic women was 64 percent, and approximately 54 to 58 percent among women who identify as Multiracial, American Indian or Alaska Native, and Black.
-Rates were slightly lower among those identifying as White (48%) and among Asian and Pacific Islander women (27%).
-Similar patterns by race/ethnicity were observed among men.
-Adults with a disability experience higher rates of victimization compared with those without disabilities based on findings from the 2005-2007 Colorado Behavioral Risk Factor Surveillance System (BRFSS) (27.9% vs. 17.7%, respectively), and women with disabilities reported a higher lifetime prevalence of IPV (25%) compared with men with disabilities (14.4%).
-Additional background related to prevalence of specific types of violence and specific populations is summarized in Appendix A.
+IPV rates reported in studies vary among groups defined by race and ethnicity, sexual orientation, gender identity, and socioeconomic status.
+The 2016/2017 NISVS survey found slightly higher rates of lifetime prevalence of IPV among women who identify as Multiracial (64%), American Indian or Alaska Native (58%), and Black (54%), compared with those identifying as White (48%), Hispanic (42%), and Asian and Pacific Islander women (27%).8 Similar patterns by race/ethnicity were observed among men.8 Adults with a disability experience higher rates of victimization compared with those without disabilities based on findings from the 2005-2007 Colorado Behavioral Risk Factor Surveillance System (BRFSS) (27.9% vs. 17.7%, respectively), and women with disabilities reported a higher lifetime prevalence of IPV (25%) compared with men with disabilities (14.4%).9 Additional background related to prevalence of specific types of violence and specific populations is summarized in Appendix A.

-IPV during adolescence is often referred to as "dating violence."
-The 2019 Youth Risk Behavior Surveillance System (YRBSS) found that approximately 9 percent of girls and 7 percent of boys in high school reported experiencing physical dating violence, and 13 percent of girls and 4 percent of boys reported experiencing sexual dating violence.
-Prevalence of specific types of violence and dating violence among groups defined by sexual orientation are summarized in Appendix A.
+IPV during adolescence is often referred to as "dating violence."8 The 2019 Youth Risk Behavior Surveillance System (YRBSS) found that approximately 9 percent of girls and 7 percent of boys in high school reported experiencing physical dating violence, and 13 percent of girls and 4 percent of boys reported experiencing sexual dating violence.10 Prevalence of specific types of violence and dating violence among groups defined by sexual orientation are summarized in Appendix A.